Niji2/Flootball/README.md

-# Flootball
+# Flootball5465
 I'm just making Flootball.
 Blaseball but Football.
 Which one?
 Both.
-The Game Band if you want this taken down let me know at Niji#
+The Game Band if you want this taken down let me know at Niji#5465